Increased productivity, safety and security in farming operations

 Instant communication between individuals and groups in voice and data across large areas.

-The use of KENWOOD two-way radio communication to coordinate workflow and safety in the agricultural sector is widespread, providing the ability to deliver clear voice and data transmissions to workers located within a single site or across widely spread spaces to prioritise work.
-Also, to respond to situations, manage emergency procedures, maximise the efficient use of resources, and improve safety, security, and productivity.
+The use of KENWOOD two-way radio communication to coordinate workflow and safety in the agricultural sector is widespread.
+It provides the ability to deliver clear voice and data transmissions to workers located within a single site or across widely spread spaces to prioritise work, respond to situations, manage emergency procedures, maximise the efficient use of resources, and improve safety, security, and productivity.

 Solutions range from the simplicity of license-free digital dPMR446 walkie-talkies to highly flexible, voice and data-enabled digital conventional, IP networked and trunked DMR and NEXEDGE NXDN communications systems.
-The utility of which can be significantly extended with the addition of applications and software suites to include dispatch and location capabilities, automated and event-triggered audio and text alerts and real-time asset tracking and monitoring.
+The utility of this can be significantly extended with the addition of applications and software suites, which include dispatch and location capabilities, automated and event-triggered audio and text alerts, and real-time asset tracking and monitoring.

 ProTalk License-Free PMR446 – simple and effective